 If cost is a big issue, consider making design choices that can help keep costs down.
 Designing a log home more like a conventional home can help.
 Making choices such as using low ceilings, or carpeting instead of hardwood floors, can maximize the resulting usable space, and save you a few dollars.
 In the end, just make sure the choices you make do not take away from the log design theme of your home.

 The cost of any home varies in the same way as the purchase of a new car.
+(Please be aware the prices listed here were accurate at the time of publishing this blog post and may be different in the future).
 There are wide differences between the cost of the lowest price choice and the top-of-the-line.
 The total cost of a home depends on the quality of the options that the homeowner selects.
 A log home, regardless of which company you choose, will average between $120-$150 per square foot.
 This number does not include the land cost.
 However, these square foot numbers include a turn-key operation with normal excavation, a short driveway, a well and septic, a foundation, a sub-floor, the log package, the labor to erect it, and all the interior finish items of above-average quality.
 You can affect this cost by determining on how much sweat equity you want to put into the home.
 Any work the homeowner can do himself will lower the price per square foot.

 No one wants to pay too much, but it can be worse to pay too little.
 Log home construction is a specialty field, even in the custom construction industry.
 Within their quote, a builder will often give allowances for masonry, stonework, flooring, cabinetry, fixtures, and appliances.
 These allowances are designed to give the homeowner a budgeted amount to shop with, as they are often the ones choosing fixtures.
 The basic law of business prohibits paying a little and getting a lot – it can’t be done.
 If you deal with the lowest bidder, it is good to add something for the risk you run.
 And if you do that, you will have enough to pay for something better.
 Remember, paying less upfront often leads to extra costs in the